raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 * The MLSMessage must contain a PrivateMessage with ContentType application.

-## Fetch the DS' verifying key
+## Fetch the DS' signature public key

-TODO: Terminology: signature public key or verifying key?
-We use SignaturePublicKey in the MLS spec, but I much prefer verifying key at this point.
-Once we decide, we should stick with the same throughout this document.
+A request from a remote DS to retrieve the signature public key of this DS.
+The signature public key can be used by other DSs to verify DSFanoutRequests sent by the DS.
+While the DS also uses its signature private key to sign proposals (see

-A request from a remote DS to retrieve the verifying key of this DS.
+{{proposals-by-reference}}), clients should use the signature key included in the group's `external_senders` extension to validate those.

-The DS responds with a DSResponse of type VerifyingKey that contains the verifying key of this DS.
+The DS responds with a DSResponse of type SignaturePublicKey that contains the signature public key of this DS.

 ## Fetch KeyPackages of one or more clients

 A request from a client to retrieve the KeyPackage(s) of one or more clients of this DS.
+KeyPackages are required to add other clients (and thus other users) to a group.

 ~~~
 struct {